Reviewing Allianz (ALIZY) and Its Peers

 |$9.67 billion

-Allianz has higher revenue and earnings than its peers.
-Allianz is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Allianz has higher revenue and earnings than its rivals.
+Allianz is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

+0.2% of Allianz shares are owned by institutional investors.
+Comparatively, 66.6% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
+24.9% of shares of all “Insurance agents, brokers, & service” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary